migueldemoura/migueldemoura.com/_posts/2017-10-25-atomic-web-app-takedown-cuf-portuguese-private-health-unit-mycuf.md

 Unfortunately, such efforts lacked proper security auditing, resulting in several flaws that compromise the service.

-### Poor Design
+### Questionable Design

-The JavaScript code is unstructured, or rather structured in an unstructured manner, so much that I must confess it didn't take long before I gave up trying to find holes in it.
-It's a new kind of security, security through sloppiness.
-Why bother with security when you can simply piss off the attacker?

-The web app also uses a gateway endpoint route for all XHRs, and they went out of their way to invent a new data parameter delimiter for requests.
-Sure, go ahead and reinvent the wheel, just don't forget about making it roll.

-After a first inspection, I registered an account with a random fiscal number and noticed that my session expired after refreshing the page, something I had to do given the painfully slow loading times and the occasional freeze.
+After a first inspection, I registered an account with a random fiscal number and noticed that my session expired after refreshing the page, something I had to do given the slow loading times and the occasional freeze.
 Upon a quick verification, I noticed that the session data was stored in JavaScript objects, hence the reset upon reload.

 I can see the argument for this approach as it should safeguard those less technical from prying eyes after forgetting to log out.
 It also makes XSRF attacks impossible and eliminates other cookie-related vectors.
 But one really has to wonder why there is no button to toggle this state, the common "remember me" option (guess what, there's a setting deep in the code to do exactly this - but it's disabled).
 I would argue that the terrible UX tradeoff isn't worth it.